gcallah/MiscWriting/VoiceOfCommunity/voices.md

 Georges Sorel and Frantz Fanon.
 It shares much in common with the military community, such as a strict command structure and a focus on violence.

-Nisbet marks the beginning of what he calls the "ecological community" in western thought with Saint Benedict.
-The novel characteristics of this type were present in the original Benedictine rule: respect for the "web of life," cooperation, uncoerced social relations, and simplicity.
+The "ecological community" begins in the west with Saint Benedict.
+The distinctive characteristics of this type were all there in the original Benedictine rule: respect for the "web of life," cooperation, uncoerced social relations, and simplicity.
 This form is alive today, not only in monasteries, but in communes attempting to get "back to nature" and other intentional communities.

-In response to the attempts of various bases for community to become the dominant or even exclusive basis, there has arisen what Nisbet calls the "plural community," which attempts to give each basis its proper place in social life.
+In response to the attempts of various bases for community to become the dominant or even exclusive basis, there has arisen what Nisbet calls the "plural community," which attempts to give each type of community its proper role in social life.
-Nisbet finds the beginnings of pluralist thinking in Aristotle's reponse to Plato's single-minded focus on the political community.
+Nisbet identifies the beginnings of pluralist thinking in Aristotle's reponse to Plato's single-minded focus on the political community.
 He sees that tradition continuing in Burke, Tocqueville, Durkheim, and Weber, amongst others.

 *******************

+While one senses that Nisbet himself is "rooting for" the plural community, his book is chiefly descriptive rather than advocatory.
+It also does not go into any depth as to how, exactly, the various forms of community relate to one another in a pluralistic society.

+To flesh out Nisbet's concept, I think it will be salutary to turn to the someone whose work Nisbet, as far as I can determine, does not discuss, and who, in his turn, does not seem aware of Nisbet: Michael Oakeshott.

-In one of Michael Oakeshott's more famous essays, "The voice of poetry in the conversation of mankind," he examines what the relationship between what he calls different "modes" of human utterance might be.
-In doing so, he is continuing, several decades later, a inquiry he had begun in his first book, Experience and Its Modes.
+In one of Oakeshott's more famous essays, "The voice of poetry in the conversation of mankind," he examines the relationship between what he calls different "modes" of human utterance.
+In doing so, he is continuing, several decades later, an inquiry he had begun in his first book, **Experience and Its Modes**.
 There, he had posited that we humans can experience the world through different lenses, or as he calls them, modes.
 There is, for instance, the lens of practical experience, the lens of science, and the lens of history.
-In this new approach to the topic, he has decided to add poetry, by which he means art in general, as another distinct mode.
+In this new approach to the topic, he corrects what he has realized was an oversight in the earlier work, by acknowledging poetry (by which he means art in general) is another distinct mode.

-And after several decades of reflection, he decides that the best image for understanding the relationship of these modes is that of a conversation.
-And about that conversation, he writes:
+Furthermore, where he had initially described the several modes as so distinct that it appeared they might as well just ignore each other, after several decades of reflection, he has decided that the best image for understanding the relationship of these modes is that of a conversation.
+And what is this conversation like?

 "In a conversation the participants are not engaged in an inquiry or a debate; there is no 'truth' to be discovered, no proposition to be proved, no conclusion sought.
 They are not concerned to inform, to persuade, or to refute one another,